chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 # Understanding Pagination with the Prisma Framework and GraphQL
 In this article, you will learn how to **implement pagination** using the [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5#getting-started-with-prisma-2).
 You will also cover **two of the most common practices** for paginating data.
 If you are unfamiliar with Prisma, we encourage you to **first explore** the [Prisma website](https://www.prisma.io) prior to completing this tutorial.

-The Prisma Framework is composed of two tools to improve database workflows: **Photon and Lift.** [Photon](https://photonjs.prisma.io) is a **type-safe database access client** and [Lift](https://lift.prisma.io) is powerful **database schema migration** tool.
+The [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5#getting-started-with-prisma-2) is composed of two tools to improve database workflows: **Photon and Lift.** [Photon](https://photonjs.prisma.io) is a **type-safe database access client** and [Lift](https://lift.prisma.io) is powerful **database schema migration** tool.
 You can read more about the specifics of both tools in the [Prisma 2 Preview blog post](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5).

 ## Introduction to Pagination
-**Pagination is a practice of requesting subsets**, or "pages" of data in your applications, allowing client applications to avoid requesting every available record.
-This will likely improving application performance and reduce the stress on backend servers.
+**Pagination is a practice of requesting subsets**, or "pages" of data in your applications, allowing client applications to **avoid requesting every available record.** This will likely **improve application performance** and **reduce the stress** on backend servers.

-Pagination can come in the form of literal pages of data displayed, as you have likely seen with Google search results.
-However, it can also be more complex.
-Twitter/Instagram feeds also used pagination to request subsets of data to handle the "Infinite Scrolling" effect.
+Pagination can come in the form of **literal pages of data** (e.g. 10 pages, 50 records per page), as you have likely seen with **Google search results**.
+However, pagination can also be used to request data in other scenarios.
+The **Twitter/Instagram** feeds also **use pagination** to request subsets of data to implement the **"Infinite Scrolling" effect.**

 <p align="center">